 Underlying all our illusions is the belief that man could divide himself from the environment, with his intention to have power ‘over’ nature by manipulating its laws and trying to possess its freely distributed abundance, rather than seeking to live simply and harmoniously within its self-regulating processes.
 But these are very petty powers that man has developed over nature, however impressive it may seem that we can excavate the earth for its riches and build enormous cities resplendent with luxury.
 Even our most sophisticated technologies are not developed by working ‘within’ the powers of nature, and hence they are all contributing to the slow devastation of the Earth by either direct or indirect means.
-Unless man completely changes his inner attitudes he is effectively digging up a time bomb, for nature per se is not an illusion and will ultimately turn against us, or at least that is how it may seem.
+Unless man completely changes his inner attitudes he is effectively digging his own burial ground, for nature per se is not an illusion and will ultimately turn against us, or at least that is how it may seem.

 Of course the deeper spiritual truth is that nature cannot seek vengeance against the human race for its collective transgressions, when humanity is forever integral to nature’s balanced functioning.
 Man is Life, the integral midway point between the higher spiritual and lower kingdoms of nature—animal, vegetable and mineral.
-Thus when man tries to dominate the natural environment and overly exploit its limited resources, causing devastation and immense suffering in his wake, he is not only dividing himself from everything that exists in nature, but also from the spiritual reality of the One Life which he is an essential part of.
+Thus when man tries to dominate the natural environment and overly exploit its limited resources, causing devastation and immense suffering in his wake, he is not only dividing himself from everything that exists in nature, but also from the spiritual reality of the One Life which he is an inextricable part of.
 So it is not the weather that needs to change, but only man himself—by finally perceiving the extent of his illusions and wrong intentions.
 Put another way, we have to learn how to know ourselves and leave things as they are, instead of trying to bend the natural world to our errant wills in the name of profit and grandiose delusions of human prowess and technological progress.

 We are not only seeking power over the laws of nature, but bullying nature with our almost psychotic identification with illusions of man’s supremacy and separation from the environment.
 Certain despotic individuals in history are well-known for their identification with hubristic illusions of personal power and greatness, although we now live in a world that is dominated by huge multinational corporations that embody similar illusions on an institutionalised and even grander scale.
 Hence these vast profit-seeking organisations are foreseeably more dangerous in their intentions, considering how they can influence laws and government policies to their own ends.
 We can also observe how this is the indirect purpose of corporate lobbying, marketing and advertising as an industry—namely, to create and sustain society’s illusions however harmful the results for the natural environment and man’s spiritual growth through Self-awareness.